Starship flight test 2: Changes from the previous flight

 After the first test flight in April 2023 ended in the destruction of the Starship vehicle, significant work was done on the launch mount to repair the damage it sustained during the test and to prevent future issues.
 The foundation of the launch tower was reinforced and a steel water deluge flame deflector was built under the launch mount.
 Ship 25 was rolled to the suborbital launch site in May 2023 and underwent spin prime and static fire testing ahead of flight.
 Once that was completed, Booster 9 was rolled to the launch site to undergo cryogenic proof testing, spin primes and static fires of its set of engines.
 By November 15, 2023, Ship 25 was stacked onto B9 for launch.

 On November 14, 2023, the United States Fish and Wildlife Service (FWS) concluded its environmental review.
 The Federal Aviation Administration (FAA) granted the flight its launch license on November 15, 2023.

 Significant changes implemented by SpaceX compared to the previous flight include an expansion of the Super Heavy's fire suppression system in order to mitigate any potential engine bay fires.
 SpaceX re-qualified their autonomous flight safety system, which had malfunctioned during the first flight.

 Other changes unrelated to the previous flights include a hot stage separation system in which Starship's second-stage engines ignite while Starship is still attached to the booster, pushing the two apart.
 SpaceX replaced the hydraulic systems of Super Heavy Raptor engines with thrust vector control driven by electric motors, citing fewer potential points of failure and more energy efficiency.

-The orbital launch mount and pad system was reinforced in a way that, according to SpaceX, should prevent a recurrence of the pad foundation failure observed during the first flight test.
+The orbital launch mount and pad systems were reinforced in a way that, according to SpaceX, should prevent a recurrence of the pad foundation failure observed during the first flight test.
 SpaceX also added, and tested, a flame deflector for the launchpad.